NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 • information requests

-• data access requests
+• requests for data access

 • regular audits

-• requests for evidence
+• evidence requests

 • it controls,

-• it helps develop digital services,
+• it helps in the development of digital services,

 • it co-constructs,

-• it lightens.
+• it clarifies.

 ANSSI's role in the NIS 2 directive

-How do I comply with NIS 2?
+How to comply with NIS 2?

-• have a look at the ANSSI guides
+• go see the ANSSI guides

-• industrialize
+• Industrialize

 • boost your cybersecurity

-• show leadership
+• Have leadership

-• have a real policy
+• Have a real policy

 • opt for a risk management process